jsylee/llm-robustness/README.md

 # llm-robustness
-Code for final project for Stanford XCS224u.
+Code for final project for Stanford XCS224u for Spring 2024 semester.